ppy/osu-wiki/wiki/Tournaments/OMMT/4/en.md

 **[Download the mappack here (173 MB)](https://drive.google.com/file/d/1ydF2QZ0uv9HB8m_HeT_1HKpccVxeu2oK/view?usp=sharing)**

-\*The Finals' MAD map is **SV2**.
-The twist is that it has to be played with storyboard turned on and 0% background dim.
+\*The Finals' MAD map was **SV2**.
+The twist was that it had to be played with storyboard turned on and 0% background dim.

 - RC
   1. [chelmico - Easy Breezy (7\_7 bootleg) (IvanOfficial) \[Lemon Squeezy (OMMT4 Edit)\]](https://osu.ppy.sh/beatmapsets/2226675#mania/4723555)